dask/dask/docs/source/array-creation.rst

    >>> x = d[:5, :5]                # We slice to get numpy arrays

-It is common for Python wrappers of on-disk arrayformats to present a NumPy slicing syntax.
+It is common for Python wrappers of on-disk array formats to present a NumPy slicing syntax.
 The full dataset looks like a NumPy array with ``.shape`` and ``.dtype`` attributes even though the data hasn't yet been loaded in and still lives on disk.
 Slicing in to this array-like object fetches the appropriate